 means that you can choose what to do with the new added space and gives you control of the design.
 Deciding to

-build an extension means that you can avoid this problem and allows you to stay in the area you know and love!
+build an extension means that you can avoid this problem and allows you to stay in the area of Staffordshire you know and love!

-Types of extensions and conversions that we specialise in.
-These include garage conversions, which is a common type of conversion using the best use of wasted home space.
-We also commonly specialise in single storey and double-storey extensions which is constructed to adjoin an existing building, this method of connections requires careful consideration and planning in particular the knock through into the existing building.
-This is why when considering an extension is it best to use a knowledgeable and experienced building team whom can guide you through the process.
+The types of extensions and conversions that we specialise in include garage conversions, which is a common type of conversion using the best use of wasted home space.
+We also specialise in single storey and double-storey extensions which is constructed to adjoin an existing building, this method of connections requires careful consideration and planning in particular the knock through into the existing building.
+This is why when considering an extension, it is best to use a knowledgeable and experienced building team who can guide you through the process.

-- Extensions must not exceed 50% of the total area of land around the ‘original house‘ (the house as it was first built or as it was on 1 July 1948).
+- Built extensions must not exceed 50% of the total area of land around the ‘original house’.
+This is the house as it was first built or as the building stood on 1 July 1948.

-- The eaves and ridge height can be no higher than the existing house.
+- The eaves and ridge height of the extension can be no higher than the existing house.

 - Multi-storey rear extensions cannot exceed the rear wall by more than 3 m in length.

-- Two-storey extensions can be no closer than 7 m to rear site boundary.
+- Two-storey extensions can be no closer than 7 m to the rear site boundary.

-- Materials used must be similar in appearance to the existing building (not relevant for conservatories).
+- Materials used must be similar in appearance to the existing building.
+This is not relevant for conservatories.

-- Extensions forward of the front or side elevation of a house facing a highway are not permitted.
+- Extensions at the front or side elevation of a house facing a highway are not permitted.

 - Balconies or verandas are not permitted.